Seamless SDK (Payment Android)

 Step 2: Create a checkout session

-using the Create checkout session endpoint.
+using the Create checkout session endpoint to initialize the payment flow.
 Make sure to:

 - Include the customer ID obtained from the previous step